 You also have the option of stopping at the Saddle around 400m below the summit.
 Again, making the hike significantly more achievable.
 That said, the best views are found from the summit so if you have the time and fitness then it’s worth giving it a shot – assuming the conditions are safe to do so.

-Don’t attempt this hike in Winter unless you have mountaineering experience.
+Don’t attempt the Ben Lomond Track in Winter unless you have mountaineering experience.

 34. Wye Creek

 The Lower Wye Creek Walking track is a steep, 4-hour walk across private land that passes a hydro dam to a rock bluff and stream.
 The highlights of this walk include a stunning waterfall that cascades down to Lake Wakatipu and vast, breathtaking views over the lake.